AMC Concord: Development

-Solargen Electric Motor Car Company produced battery-powered plug-in Solargen Electric Motor Car Company producedcomponetAMC Concords during 1979 and 1980.
+Solargen Electric Motor Car Company produced battery-powered plug-in Solargen Electric Motor Car Company produced component AMC Concords during 1979 and 1980.
 The idea was developed by Steven J. Romer, a lawyer from Manhattan, who secured a United States Department of Energy (DOE) grant to build electric cars in 1979.
 The company also received incentives and vacant buildings from the city of Cortland, New York.
 Romer's previous negotiations included a promised restart of heavy-duty diesel truck production in 1977, along with a line of Subaru-bodied electric cars, using the original Brockway Motor Company facilities in Cortland.

 Solargen planned to purchase Concord station wagon gliders from AMC and install batteries and direct current electric motors.
 The cars were to use more robust and resilient rechargeable lead crystal batteries that Romer bought from its inventors.
 The objective was for the Solargen Electric to be like a regular compact passenger automobile, instead of the unusual designs of the other electric vehicles on the market.
 It was to be able to travel 60–65 mi without a charge and to reach up to 90 mph.
 The Solargen Electric was to be priced at $9,500, could be completely recharged with an extension cord on regular 110 house current in about six hours, or in half that time with 220-volts, while the future installation of 440-volt coin-operated recharging units in filling stations along roadways was claimed to provide recharging in minutes.